The Darling Range

 Mundaring Weir after hours alternate route

-Please note that the alternative route will be affected while works are conducted between April and November in 2017.
+Please note that the alternative route will be affected while works are conducted between April 2017 and February 2018.
 See Diversions and Other Impacts below.
 The Mundaring Weir wall is usually open until 5pm each day at which time the gates are closed.
 If the gates are closed take the alternative route to the other side of the wall.